koenighotze/koenighotze.github.io/content/post/2018-09-06-eventsourcing-at-bedcon.md

 ---
 title:  Eventsourcing - You are doing it wrong
 date:   2018-09-06
-categories: eventsourcing
-permalink: /eventsourcing/eventsourcing-wrong.html
+tags: [ "Eventsourcing" ]
 ---

-_(Just here for the slides?
+Just here for the slides?
 Voila: [BedCon Edition (26MB!)](/assets/media/2018-09-06/eventsourcing-you-are-doing-it-wrong.pdf)

 This talk is about staying sane when using event sourcing in your microservices.